hikarine3/docker-bedrock-wordpress/README.md

 - WordPress's core, plugin and themes can be updated through PHP's composer.
 You can control all of compontents through composer.json, which means that you can reproduce your WordPress's environment easily.
 - Docker is supported.
 So you can bring up your development environment easily just typing `docker-compose up`.
 - Multiple WordPress's environment can be easily created just by increasing definition of WordPress's environment defined in docker-compose.yml
-- Even for production environment if you are not using docker, you can easily have multiple WordPress environment with 1 source code on 1 instance using some trick for .env and upload directory
+- Even for production environment if you are not using docker, you can easily have multiple WordPress environment with 1 source code on 1 instance using some trick for .env and upload directory.
+For example, if you want to use WordPress for vpsranking.com, you just have to prepare
+.env.vpsranking.com
+- Plugins which must be enabled for all environments are added in composer.json from the beginning

 You can use this for initiation of all your WordPress's projects.
 If you have any questions, please ask to this repository's admin [@hajimekurita](https://twittter.com/hajimekurita) through twitter DM after following its account.